Legislation regarding Japanese Knotweed

 The Control of Pesticides Regulations 1986 require any person who uses a pesticide to take all reasonable precautions to protect the health of human beings, creatures and plants, safeguard the environment and in particular avoid the pollution of water.
 For application of pesticides in or near water approval from the Environment Agency should be sought before use.

-All staff are fully trained and hold their NPTC PA1, PA6 and PA6W in pesticide spraying and are covered by a £2 million Public Liability Insurance policy.
+All staff are fully trained and have gained the ‘Certificated Surveyor in Japanese Knotweed’ (CSJK) qualification via the Property Care Association )PCA) and hold their NPTC PA1, PA6 and PA6W in pesticide spraying and are covered by a £1 million Public Liability Insurance policy.

 It is an offence to plant or cause Japanese Knotweed to spread under the Wildlife and Countryside Act (1981).